StatCan/cae-eac/docs/en/BestPracticesFAQ.md

 ### **Bronze/Raw Zone**
 This zone stores the original format of any files or files/data that is immutable.
 The data contained in this zone is usually locked and are only accessible to certain members or is read-only.
 This zone is also organised in different folders per source system, with each ingestion process having a write access to only their associated folder.

-(Check if needed to talk about storage costs and lifecycle management)

 ### **Silver/Cleansed Zone**
 This zone is where parts of data removes unnecessary columns from the data, validates, standarizes and harmonises that data within this zone.
 This zone is mainly a folder per project.
 Any data that must be accessed within this zone is usually granted read-only access.